RimuruDev/RimuruDev/README.md

-### 👋 My name is Rimuru, 20 years old.
-I'm a junior Unity developer.
-I live in Russia, the city of Samara.
-I am currently developing a game with a team called Lawn Mower World.
-I work as a bartender / bar back at Gellert Bar.
-Looking for a job.
-Ready to move to another country / continent.
-Crazy about game development.
+### 👋 Good day.
+My name is Rimuru 21 years old.
+Nice to meet you.

 * * *